-A regularly updated list of books and other media available for review in Exertions.
+A regularly updated list of books for review in Exertions.

 Exertions, the short-form web publication of the Society for the Anthropology of Work, has the following titles available for review.
 If you would like to review any of these or other work-related books and/or other media for Exertions, please contact Associate Editor for Book Reviews Samuel Weeks at email@example.com.

 Bartlett, Nicholas.
 2020.
 Recovering Histories: Life and Labor after Heroin in Reform-Era China.
 Oakland: University of California Press.

 Carney, Megan A. 2021.
 Island of Hope: Migration and Solidarity in the Mediterranean.
 Oakland: University of California Press.

 Carruth, Lauren.
 2021.
 Love and Liberation: Humanitarian Work in Ethiopia’s Somali Region.
 Ithaca, NY: Cornell University Press.